5/8/2025

 speaker

 Hi, thanks.
 This is Jeff.
 I'm for Ben.
 Thanks for taking our questions.
 This is a follow-up to that on AVs.
 We're kind of looking beyond getting the supply on the platform.
-What do you think the impact will be to pricing and frequency membership as AV scale longer term?
-And also it would be great to hear your thoughts on the Waymo Toyota partnership for personally owned vehicles.
-It would be great to get your perspective if this could impact list and I guess the transportation market more broadly.
+What do you think the impact will be to pricing and frequency membership as AVs scale longer term?
+And also, it would be great to hear your thoughts on the Waymo Toyota partnership for personally owned vehicles. would be great to get your perspective if this could impact Lyft and, I guess, the transportation market more broadly.
 Thank you.

 speaker